andrasq/node-qfifo/README.md

 It is safe to open the fifo more than once, the duplicate calls are harmless.
 Note that `getline` and `putline` will open the file if it hasn't been already.

-### fifo.close( )
+### fifo.close( [callback(err)] )

 Close the file descriptor.
 The fifo will not be usable until it is reopened.
-Closing the fifo while still writing will produce a write error; sync first with `flush()`.
+Close is not synchronized with reads/writes, closing the fifo while still in use will produce and error.
+Sync data with `flush()` and/or read state with `rsync()` first.
+If a `callback` is provided it will be invoked once the files are closed.

 ### line = fifo.getline( )